Prashant-Malviya/NextJs-Projects/blog-app/README.md

 - whatever we write in .env treated as string

 - when we are in app/page then we will import useRouter from {'next/router'} and if we are in component where we have written 'use client' then there we will import from {'next/navigation'}

+- middleware code is always run on server
+- since authenticity always check on server , so middleware gives us advantage on that part.
+- react code is always run on browser , and on browser our code is not secure

+- if we are protecting any of the route then it would be validated from server

+-- in middleware we cannot use axios we have to use fetch method instead